 David spent one month for multiple summers in South America furthering his Spanish proficiency and immersing himself in Latin American culture.
-This included a kayaking trip down the two deepest canyons in the world three summers ago.
-Two summers ago he surfed the west coast and hiked volcanoes in Nicaragua.
+This included a kayaking trip down the two deepest canyons in the world.
+A few summers ago he surfed the west coast and hiked volcanoes in Nicaragua.

 David worked at Camp Mondamin for six summers, with job titles including several summers as head of the Mondamin paddling program.
-He is a three-time Wilderness First responder through the Solo and a three time lifeguard through the Red Cross.
+He is a four-time Wilderness First responder through the Solo and a four time lifeguard through the Red Cross.
 David also has a Swiftwater Rescue certification through the American Canoe Association.